Best small phones of 2025: Our top choices tested and reviewed

 And then there's the durability factor, especially if you go down the foldable route.
 Making a phone fold in half comes with an intrinsic compromise in durability.
 The screen has to be soft in order to bend, and this means it scratches much easier.
 The hinge where the phone is bending is a mechanism that might also fail, especially if it accumulates dust and dirt.

-How We Rate Smartphones
+How PhoneArena Rates Smartphones

-Our primary metric is the overall phone rating.
+The primary metric is the overall phone rating.
 This score is a composite of 12 different factors that define the smartphone experience, including Battery Life, Camera Quality, Design, Performance, and more.
 Each factor is rated on a scale from 0 to 10, but their contribution to the final score varies—Battery Life, for instance, holds more weight than Design.

 The "Price Class Average" metric is another very important part of the rating system, it compares the phone in question to other phones with similar specifications and price points.
 This gives additional context to the mean score, as it helps you quickly assess how a particular model stands within its category.

 Of course, when we talk about compact phones, the main criterion is the size and weight.
-These don't negate our overall ratings for the models, just put an upper limit on the size of the screen.
+These don't negate the overall ratings for the models, just put an upper limit on the size of the screen.

 Benchmark Tables